 - a.
 Flexible/Learning- the Ward Foundation aspires to be flexible to meet the needs of its partner organizations as we learn together.
 We aim to provide more than funding by providing technical support (when relevant) and connections. - b.
 Trust-based partnerships- We subscribe to the tenets of Trust-Based Philanthropy, which allows us to engage in positive, honest relationships. - c.
-Empathy- The Ward Foundation staff has spent many years in the role of fundraising and project implementation.
+The Ward Foundation provides support for general operating expenses as well as capital improvements and projects for former and existing grantees.